ICM wants Macanese Culinary Recipes

-The gathering of this information is particularly important for preserving the memory of the Macanese Culture, within a context that is directly linked to relevant research of food and gastronomy as a central part of Macao’s intangible heritage.
+The gathering of this information is particularly important for preserving the memory of Macanese Culture, within a context that is linked to relevant research of food and gastronomy as a central part of Macao’s intangible heritage.
 The deadline for submissions is April 15, 2014.

-You don’t have to include the complete integral version of the recipes, but please indicate the title of particular recipes and a list (even partial) of the respective ingredients and culinary methods.
+You don’t have to include the complete version of the recipes, but please indicate the title of particular recipes and a list (even partial) of the respective ingredients and culinary methods.

 At the same time, it is important to indicate the name of the person who wrote the manuscript old recipe, including indication of where the author was from (Macao?), when they lived (even estimated date), also indicating what was the family connection or friendship link they had with the person that is now providing access to the material.